victorminator/binkspals/docs/admin_setup.md

 - Click on the _I have received my ID_ button
 - Enter the school ID you have received and click on the _Verify ID_ button

 This school ID is also necessary when creating a student or teacher account in order to identify the establishment they are part of.
-However, in order for BinksPals to operate properly in your establishment, at least one teacher and one student should create an account.
 So all there is left to do now is to communicate this school ID to various teachers and students from your establishment and _only_ from your establishment.

 ## Next steps
 - [Managing accounts](admin.md) (admin)